 Another function of the MCR-ARC website is to serve as an informational, educational and data resource for DHSS staff, other health professionals, researchers, physicians, educators, students and members of the public.
 In addition to providing data on its own website and supplying data for DHSS’ MICA (Missouri Information for Community Assessment) site, MCR-ARC also provides Missouri cancer incidence data to national (CDC, American Cancer Society, North American Association of Central Cancer Registries) and international (International Association of Cancer Registries) agencies for inclusion in national and international databases and publications.

-For persons less familiar with MCR-ARC or new to cancer reporting, we’ve included a web site search tool located on the upper left corner of all pages.
+For persons less familiar with MCR-ARC or new to cancer reporting, we’ve included a web site search tool located on the upper right corner of all pages.
 This search (by default) is limited to the contents of the MCR-ARC website.

 For questions or information not found on this website, please call 573-882-7775

-This project was supported in part by a cooperative agreement between the Centers for Disease Control and Prevention (CDC) and the Missouri Department of Health and Senior Services (DHSS) (#U58/DP003924-03) and a Surveillance Contract between DHSS and the University of Missouri.
+This project was supported in part by a cooperative agreement between the Centers for Disease Control and Prevention (CDC) and the Missouri Department of Health and Senior Services (DHSS) (5NU58DP003924-04) and a Surveillance Contract between DHSS and the University of Missouri.